Blog

 How much does it cost to start a coworking space?

-The cost of starting a coworking space depends on a number of factors, from where you live to how big your space is.
+The average cost to open a coworking space based on 2024 data is around $88,000 USD.
+However, this depends on a number of factors, from where you live to how big your space is.

-Alex Hillman opened his first coworking space, Indy Hall, in Philadelphia in the early 2000s.
-It cost him just under $15,000 USD for an 1,800 square foot space.
+Take Alex Hillman for example.
+It cost him just under $15,000 USD to open his first coworking space, Indy Hall, in Philadelphia in the early 2000s.
 When he expanded to a 4,500 square foot location, it cost him roughly $45,000.
 This does not include recurring operating costs.

 How much capital do you need to start a coworking space?